Last Updated on November 19, 2021 by admin

 - Toddler-Friendly Crayons

 As an Amazon Associate, I may earn from qualifying purchases.

 The Best Easels and Drawing Desks for 2-Year-Olds

-A note about dry erase markers for 2-year-olds: Look for the ones marked washable, like these.
+A note about dry erase markers for 2-year-olds: Look for the ones marked “washable.”
 They technically won’t “dry” erase, but they’ll easily wipe off with a wet cloth or paper towel and are safer to get out of clothes, furniture and carpet.
 My 2-year-old had just as much fun wiping his off his easel as he did marking it up.

 I got lucky and found a beautiful wooden Land of Nod easel on Craigslist that looks great in the living room.
 My 2-year-old artist could only reach the bottom of the easel at first, but didn’t seem to mind.
 By age 3 he could reach most of it, so I think it was a good investment.

 2-year-olds may not be able to draw tangible shapes yet, but they can stamp them.
-That makes these washable dot markers, shown right, a big hit.
+That makes these washable dot markers a big hit.

 Art Activity Sets for 2-Year-Olds

 There are plenty of art project suggestions for young toddlers online and on Pinterest.

 If you don’t want to get sucked down those rabbit holes, check out some pre-packaged art projects.
 The ALEX My First Scribble pad has 50 pages of activities, including plenty of stickers.